-I started saving for my retirement at 18 because my parents convinced me to sign up for my company’s 401(k) plan.
-At the time, it was just a few bucks a month, but that seed money has had time to grow.
-If I’d started now, I would have missed out on 11 years of compound interest.
+I started saving for my retirement at age 18 because my parents convinced me to sign up for my company’s 401(k) plan.
+At the time, it was just a few bucks a month.
+But that seed money has had time to grow.
+If I’d started now, I would have missed out on many years of compound interest.

 Bottom line: The sooner you start saving, the bigger your pot of money will be when you’re ready to quit work.

 If your company offers a 401(k) plan and you’re not contributing, you’re making a huge mistake.
 Contributions to your 401(k) come out of your paycheck before taxes, meaning it’s a portion of your income that you won’t pay taxes on now.
-And many employers have a match program, meaning they’ll match your contributions up to a certain percentage, which is free money.
+And many employers have a match program, meaning they’ll match your contributions up to a certain percentage.
+In essence, that is free money.

 4. Not understanding the risks

-Stocks come with risks, but if that’s causing you to shy away from stocks entirely, you’re depriving your retirement account of an opportunity to grow.
+Stocks come with risks.
+But if that’s causing you to shy away from investing entirely, you’re depriving your retirement account of an opportunity to grow.
 On the flip side, you could be taking on too much risk.
 If you have an aggressive retirement plan loaded with high-risk stocks, you might end up losing a big chunk right before you retire.